MarkoJnr/Python-Mini-Projects/qr-code/README.md

 ## QR Code Generator

-This is a Python code that allows a user to enter a text or link and generates a QR code for it using the pyqrcode library.
+This is a Python code that allows a user to enter a text or link and generates a QR code for it using the **pyqrcode library**.

+## How it Works

 The generated QR code is then saved as a PNG file with the name 'qr_code.png' and a scale factor of 8.